tjd1234/cmpt135spring2024/obsidian/135website2024/recursion.md

 Notice that the function is defined using a [[contract]].
 This is a good way to define a function precisely, and we will often use [[contract|contracts]] to carefully specify how a function ought to work.

-The recursive idea for implementing this function is the same as for the `sum` function: we check if the *first* number is even, and then recursively call `all_even` to check that the *rest* of the numbers are even.
-As with `sum`, we use a helper function with an extra parameter to keep track of the sub-vector of `v` that is being processed:
+The recursive idea for implementing this function is the same as for `sum`: we check if the *first* number is even, and then recursively call `all_even` to check that the *rest* of the numbers are even.
+We use a helper function with an extra parameter to keep track of the sub-vector of `v` that is being processed:

 ```cpp
 // Pre-condition: